 Philadelphia radio station 94WIP afternoon hosts Josh Innes, Hollis Thomas, and Spike Eskin were not only outraged by the photos, but also by the lack of attention given to the photos by the Dallas media.
 Fed up with this, and the constant bashing of Philadelphia fans, the crew decided that they were going to take action since the Dallas media was not going to.

 So, they started a GoFundMe page to raise money for Genisis Women’s Shelter in Dallas.
-The page was originally going to be up for the duration of their show, but the hosts decided to keep it going until Monday afternoon at 2 pm.
+The page was originally going to be up for the duration of their show, but the hosts decided to keep it going until Monday afternoon at 2 pm, per the Entitle Books Blog.
 In the span of 90 minutes, they had raised over $5000 for the shelter.
 The latest count as of Sunday afternoon was $19,740.